On Ilyashenko's Statistical Attractors: Introduction

-If $K$ is an $\alpha$-observable statistical attractor for some $0 < \alpha \leq 1$, and if $B(K) $ is its basin of attraction, then there exists a unique non empty weak$^*$-compact set ${\mathcal O}_f(K)$ of probability measures \em (which we call physical-like or SRB-like measures) \em such that:
+If $K$ is a statistical attractor and if $ B(K) $ is its basin, then there exists a unique non empty weak$^*$-compact set ${\mathcal O}_f(K)$ of probability measures \em (which we call SRB-like measures) \em such that: